wiseman-timelord/Jules-Text-Game-Experiment/README.md

 I am testing making a procedurally generating text art game...
 - It may not happen.
 - Jules needs this to be public, or it cant update.
 - Jules will upload to a new branch.
-Updates for main are manuall ymoved over from new branch.

 Notation:
-- Hopefully it does not over-write main branch, like it did sometime before.
+- There is also new "OK Computer",  I'd like to see what it would do also.